 Winthrop University Bridging Applied and Theoretical Mathematics program.
 A nine-week research experience in mathematical biology.
 Participants will begin research with the full-time support of a faculty research mentor, and transition to graduate style mathematics research.
 The program includes a professional development seminar, a mathematical colloquium, and opportunities to engage with multi-disciplinary groups of students participating in research experiences on campus.
 Participants will receive a $4,500 stipend, on campus housing and a modest food allotment.
 Support is available for travel to and from Winthrop and to attend the Joint Mathematics Meetings to present research.
 Deadline not yet posted.

-MDNR (Missouri Department of Natural Resources) Summer Professional Development Program: The Summer Professional Development Program is designed to provide college students or recent graduates with real-life experience working alongside the Department’s engineers, scientists, natural resource managers and other professionals.
+MDNR (Missouri Department of Natural Resources) Summer Professional Development Program.
+The Summer Professional Development Program is designed to provide college students or recent graduates with real-life experience working alongside the Department’s engineers, scientists, natural resource managers and other professionals.
 There are paid and unpaid opportunities.
 Most majors will be considered with special consideration given to: Agriculture, Architecture, Atmospheric Science, Biology, Chemistry, Engineering, Environmental Science, Geography, Historic Preservation, History, Interpretation, Landscaping, Museum Studies, Natural Resources, Parks and Recreation, Tourism, Accounting, Business Administration and Human Resources.
-Deadline March 30, 2018.
+Deadline March 15, 2019.

-Plant Genomics at Michigan State University: Laboratory and computational opportunities in the field of plant genomics in this 10-week program.
+Plant Genomics at Michigan State University.
+Laboratory and computational opportunities in the field of plant genomics in this 10-week program.
 Participants receive a $5,250 stipend, housing and meals, and some travel help.
-Deadline not yet posted.
+Deadline is February 11, 2019.

-REU in Ecology and Environmental Studies at Miami University: This experience includes field-based and laboratory research, field trips, and a workshop featuring the Myaamia Tribe of Oklahoma.
-Participants receive funding for research, $5,000 stipend, room and board at Miami U (in Oxford, OH) for 10 weeks, and paid travel to Miami U. Deadline not yet posted.
+REU in Ecology and Environmental Studies at Miami University.
+This experience includes field-based and laboratory research, field trips, and a workshop featuring the Myaamia Tribe of Oklahoma.
+Participants receive funding for research, $5,000 stipend, room and board at Miami U (in Oxford, OH) for 10 weeks, and paid travel to Miami U. Deadline is January 31, 2019.

-The University of Michigan Frankel Cardiovascular Center Summer Undergraduate Fellowship program: This 10-week program supports undergraduate students who are interested in cardiovascular research.
+The University of Michigan Frankel Cardiovascular Center Summer Undergraduate Fellowship program.
+This 10-week program supports undergraduate students who are interested in cardiovascular research.
 Participants receive a $4,000 stipend.
-Deadline: January 31, 2018.
+Deadline: January 31, 2019.